 First Lady Michelle Obama

-t seems fitting to start this series with our most recent First Lady, Michelle Obama.
-Michelle famously said about her living in the White House, "I wake up every morning in a house that was built by slaves, and I watch my daughters—two beautiful, intelligent, Black young women—playing with their dogs on the White House lawn."
+It seems fitting to start this series with our most recent First Lady, Michelle Obama.
+Michelle famously said about her living in the White House, "I wake up every morning in a house that slaves built, and I watch my daughters—two beautiful, intelligent, Black young women—playing with their dogs on the White House lawn."

 Her focus mainly revolved around youth, as she was at the forefront of the Let's Move!
 Initiative.
-This initiative, which was enacted to combat the otherwise ignored childhood obesity crisis, created a far healthier generation.
-Let's Move! impacted the nutritional standard of school meals and increased physical activity for students across the nation.
+This initiative, enacted to combat the otherwise ignored childhood obesity crisis, created a far healthier generation.
+Let's Move!
+Impacted the nutritional standard of school meals and increased physical activity for students nationwide.

 Michelle also launched the Let Girls Learn initiative in March 2015.
 Its goal was to engage and aid young girls towards better education.
 Many girls experienced more difficulty in accessing a quality education than boys due to gender stereotypes.
 This incentive helped alleviate that issue.